No items found.

 How much does it cost to set up video editing?

 It can cost as much or as little as your budget allows.
 The amount of equipment and accessories you can add to your video editing setup is pretty much exponential.
-If you’re on a tight budget, the absolute essentials will do the trick.
+The absolute essentials will do the trick if you’re on a tight budget.
 If you’re going super minimal, you could get away with spending a few hundred dollars.
 On the other end of the scale, you’re looking at a range of $5000 - $15,000, depending on the kind of equipment you go for.

 What video editing software should I start with?

-If you’re looking for an all-in-one smooth and seamless recording process then Riverside is best.
+If you’re looking for an all-in-one, smooth, seamless recording process, Riverside is best.
 You can keep your workflow within one software rather than using multiple.
-Plus, Riverside is super easy to use and with the all-new text-based editor, video editing has never been so quick and easy.
+Plus, Riverside is super easy to use, and with the all-new text-based editor, video editing has never been so quick and easy.

-Though, if you’re interested in more advanced and complex video edits, a platform like Premiere Pro may suit you better.
+However, if you’re interested in more advanced and complex video edits, a platform like Premiere Pro may be better for you.

 Do you need an expensive computer for video editing?